 - 200 grams ml milk

-- 1 egg or 3 tablespoon of cream/milk to brush over the top of the scones
+- 1 egg or 3 tablespoons of cream/milk to brush over the top of the scones

 Instructions

 - Preheat the oven to 220°C/430F.
-Prepare a bkaing tray.
-Scones should not stick to a baking tray but you can still line the sheet with a re-usable silicon mat or baking paper.
+Prepare a baking tray.
+Scones should not stick to a baking tray but you can still line the sheet with a reusable silicon mat or baking paper.

-- In a large mixing bowl, place the flour, baking powder, icing sugar and salt.
-Mix through using a whisk or fork to evenly distribute the baking powder, icing sugar and salt through the flour.300 grams plain, 4 teaspoon baking powder, 4 teaspoon icing sugar, 1 teaspoon salt
+- In a large mixing bowl, place the flour, baking powder, icing sugar, and salt.
+Mix through using a whisk or fork to evenly distribute the baking powder, icing sugar, and salt through the flour.

 - Cut the cold butter into small 1.5 cm x 1.5 cm blocks.
 Toss into the flour and rub through the flour until only pea-size pieces of butter remain.60 grams butter

 - Pour the milk over the flour, and mix using a fork until the ingredients are just incorporated.
 Do not worry if there is some flour at the bottom of the bowl, tip it all out.
-Do not over mix.
-Any extra flour will be incorpoated during the laminating process.200 grams ml milk
+Do not over-mix.
+Any extra flour will be incorporated during the laminating process.

 - Either using a cookie cutter or knife, cut our 4 to 5 large scones.
 If using a round cookie cutter, bring together the left-over dough, by kneading the dough together and forming a disk or square to cut out additional scones.
 Try to work with the dough as little as possible.

-- Using a pastry brush, brush the tops of the scone with a beaten egg, cream or milk.1 egg or 3 tablespoon of cream/milk to brush over the top of the scones
+- Using a pastry brush, brush the tops of the scone with a beaten egg, cream, or milk.1 egg or 3 tablespoons of cream/milk to brush over the top of the scones

 - Bake for approximately 15 minutes.
-The scones would have risen, and be golden brown in colour.
+The scones would have risen, and be golden brown in color.

 - Serve the scones warm or at room temperature with whipped cream and jam, or even some grated cheese.